waterloop/wcosa/README.md

 [![Build Status](https://travis-ci.org/waterloop/wcosa.svg?branch=master)](https://travis-ci.org/waterloop/wcosa)

+### This project is not being actively worked on.
+This tool is still nice and can be used but no more support will be provided.
+Check a [new tool wio](https://github.com/wio/wio) which provides everything wcosa does and more.

 # Waterloop Cosa

 Waterloop Cosa is a commandline tool used to help create, build, and upload AVR projects built using Cosa, an object-oriented platform for Arduino.
 This project is built on top of